This WordPress SEO guide is for you if you own or manage a WordPress site. You will learn how to improve SEO for your WordPress website or blog.

 A sitemap is an XML file.
 It includes page information such as URL, last update date for the page, change frequency and relative priority compared to other pages on the site.

-The best way to create a sitemap for WordPress web site is to use a plugin.
-Several plugins are available for generating sitemap for WordPress.
-The most popular ones are Yoast SEO, All-in-One SEO pack and WP-Sitemap.
+The best way to create a sitemap for WordPress web site is to use Yoast SEO.

 Yoast SEO can automatically generate sitemap and update it as you add new pages or remove them from the site.
 You will need to configure it correctly to generate a sitemap that helps avoid duplicate content issue.